 The Console Port on the front panel of the controller card is used to conduct local management sessions with the switch.
-Local management sessions are established with a terminal or PC with a terminal emulation program, and the management cable that comes with the card. the Chassis does not need an Internet Protocol (IP) for local management.
+Local management sessions are established with a terminal or PC with a terminal emulation program, and the management cable that comes with the card.
+The chassis does not need an IP address for local management.

-For instructions on how to start a local management session, refer to "Using Local Management to Verify the Chassis" on page 222 or the Software Reference for SwitchBlade x3100 Series Switches.
+Your initial management session with the switch must be a local management session.
+For instructions on how to start a local management session, refer to "Using Local Management to Verify the Chassis" on page 206 or the Software Reference for SwitchBlade x3100 Series Switches.